All GLP-1 medications from licensed 503A pharmacies Browse Products

 Semaglutide (weekly injection): - Peak blood levels: 24-72 hours after injection - Steady state: reached after 4-5 weekly doses - Half-life: approximately 7 days (this is why weekly dosing works) - Practical implication: Side effects are typically strongest on days 1-3 post-injection.
 If nausea is your primary side effect, consider injecting on Friday evening so the peak occurs over the weekend when you can rest.
 Plan social dinners for days 5-7 post-injection when appetite suppression is slightly less intense

-CJC-1295 with DAC (daily injection): - Peak GH release: 1-4 hours after injection - Duration of elevated GH: 6-10 hours - Practical implication: Bedtime injection means peak GH release occurs during sleep, when natural GH secretion is already highest.
+CJC-1295 with DAC (daily injection): - Peak GH release: 1-4 hours after injection - Duration of improved GH: 6-10 hours - Practical implication: Bedtime injection means peak GH release occurs during sleep, when natural GH secretion is already highest.
 This amplification effect is why bedtime dosing is strongly recommended

-Ipamorelin (daily injection): - Peak GH release: 30-60 minutes after injection - Duration: 2-3 hours of elevated GH per pulse - Practical implication: The short duration is why Ipamorelin is combined with CJC-1295, which extends the GH elevation window.
+Ipamorelin (daily injection): - Peak GH release: 30-60 minutes after injection - Duration: 2-3 hours of improved GH per pulse - Practical implication: The short duration is why Ipamorelin is combined with CJC-1295, which extends the GH elevation window.
 Together, they produce a sustained GH pulse rather than a brief spike

 BPC-157 (daily injection, twice daily for some protocols): - Short half-life necessitates daily or twice-daily dosing for consistent tissue levels - Localized injection near an injury site produces higher local concentrations - Systemic effects occur regardless of injection site, but local effects benefit from proximity